-- Kasa is listed second on the depth chart both at defensive end and at defensive tackle. - Kasa had his first career sack against Iowa State in week 10. - Kasa made his first career start against Texas Tech in week 7 in 2010 and responded with two tackles, both solo, and one was for a loss in 24 snaps. - Kasa suffered through a couple of injuries last season.
+- Last name is pronounced (cah-suh). - Kasa made his first career start against Texas Tech in 2010 and responded with two tackles, both solo, and one was for a loss in 24 snaps. - Kasa suffered through a couple of injuries last season.
 He missed the first three games of the season with a knee injury, returned to see action in four games in the middle of the season and then missed the last five weeks due to mononucleosis.
 Usually players that see action in four games or less due to injury can receive a medical hardship waiver, but because his four games came in the middle of the season, the NCAA denied the request. - In his four games of action as a true freshman, Kasa played 47 snaps on defense and compiled two tackles (both solo), one of which was for a loss. - Kasa earned All-American honors as a senior in high school and participated in the U.S. Army All-American all-star game in San Antonio.
-EA Sports selected him to its All-America second team. - Kasa originally committed to Florida, but after hearing of a potential switch from the defensive to offensive line, he withdrew his commitment from the national champions and committed to Colorado. - Kasa was the third straight top-rated Colorado prospect to sign with the Buffaloes, following in the shoes of Ryan Miller in 2007 and Jon Major in 2008.
+EA Sports selected him to its All-America second team. - Kasa originally committed to Florida, but after hearing of a potential switch from the defensive to offensive line, he withdrew his commitment from the national champions and committed to Colorado.

+Kasa was the third straight top-rated Colorado prospect to sign with the Buffaloes, following in the shoes of Ryan Miller in 2007 and Jon Major in 2008